 Area 3 – Screen View

-This top area of the screen will display a view of the various parts of the EnronOnline Secure area as the user goes through the sections of the Site Reference.
+This top area of the screen will display a view of the various parts of the EnronOnline Secure area as the user goes through the sections of the Help Guide.
 This should be a distinctly separate area and not simply a screen shot that is embedded onto the top of the right side of the screen.

-There should be a scroll bar that appears on the right of this section which is available for the user if the image is larger than the area available.
+There should be a scroll bar that appears on the right of this section which is available for the users incase the image is larger than the area available.

 Agency should look into other solutions to this problem that can avoid the need for a scroll bar on the right in order to view the whole screen.